-During the year, the Fund continued to invest in accordance with target asset allocations as set out in the governing documents of the Fund and in accordance with the provisions of the Fund's Constitution.
+The Fund was registered on 4 February 2021 with the Australian Securities & Investments Commission ("ASIC") and commenced operations on 15 March 2021.
+The Fund invests in accordance with target asset allocations as set out in the governing documents of the Fund and in accordance with the provisions of the Fund's Constitution.

 On 11 March 2020, the World Health Organisation declared the COVID-19 outbreak to be a pandemic.
 The resulting global travel restrictions, increased lockdowns in certain countries and restrictions on social gatherings are having an ongoing impact on business and economic activity both in Australia and overseas.
-The fair values of the Fund's assets as at 30 June 2020 reflect the conditions known as at that date.
+The fair values of the Fund's assets as at 30 June 2021 reflect the conditions known as at that date.
 The evolving COVID-19 health situation and its impact on investment markets are being closely monitored.

-The results of the operations of the Fund are disclosed in the Statement of Comprehensive Income of these financial reports.
+The results of the operations of the Fund are disclosed in the Statement of Comprehensive Income of this financial report.